-So are you someone who also look for the answer to this question on free vs paid, which hosting should bloggers use for their website?
-Some years back, I also searched a similar question on google but hadn’t found any satisfying answer to my question.
-I continued with some free hosting websites like infinityfree.net, 000WebHost, but nowadays if someone asks a similar question from me, I would suggest him to go with a paid hosting plans.
+So are you someone who also looks for the answer to this question on free vs paid, which hosting should bloggers use for their website?
+Some years back, I also searched for a similar question on google but hadn’t found any satisfying answer to my question.
+I continued with some free hosting websites like infinityfree.net, and 000WebHost, but nowadays if someone asks a similar question from me, I would suggest him to go with paid hosting plans.

-The reason why I suggest them to use paid hosting because of their no force ads, better uptime and bulk of more useful features you would never find in any free hosting website.
+The reason why I suggest them to use paid hosting is because of their no-force ads, better uptime, and the bulk of more useful features you would never find in any free hosting website.

-So, If you’re someone who is going to start your website and doesn’t even have some bucks to invest in the beginning, then I would suggest to spend $12/yr and get a paid hosting plan along with a free domain name from GoDaddy.
+So, If you’re someone who is going to start your website and doesn’t even have some bucks to invest in the beginning, then I would suggest spending $12/yr and getting a paid hosting plan along with a free domain name from GoDaddy.

 Is Free Web Hosting Really Free?

-So have you ever think why free hosting website offer their hosting for free?
-How they earn money?
-Are these web hosting sites are really free?
+So have you ever think why the free hosting website offers their hosting for free?
+How do they earn money?
+Are these web hosting sites really free?

 You’ll Have to Move to Paid Hosting at a Moment

-For how many time you could stay on your free hosting platform?
+For how many times you could stay on your free hosting platform?
 One day you’ve to migrate to a paid hosting website for prior support and service.